 In order to more closely examine the spectra vertical slices have been taken through the EMDs for various momentum intervals.
 These are compared with the Monte Carlo simulations.
-For the 30 Å film Fig. (5) the presence of the carbon backing is evident and constitutes a significantly to the intensity at higher binding energies.
-For the thicker films Fig. (6) - (8) this is not the case.
-For increasing film thickness the intensity of the d-band relative to the valence band increases [11].
+For the 30 Å film (Fig. 5) the presence of the carbon backing is evident and contributes significantly to the intensity at higher binding energies.
+For the thicker films (Figs. 6-8) this is not the case.
+For increasing film thickness, the intensity of the d-band relative to the valence band increases [12].
 Elastic scattering causes electrons that pass through the material to be deflected hence the incorrect momentum is inferred for these electrons.
-The effect of this can be seen readily in the measured spectra, the dband intensity appears to increase as the thickness of the film increases.
-Electrons in the valence band that are elastically scattered are shifted to different momenta left and right of the band (Fig. (4)) thus intensity is shifted out of the band.
-However for the d-band which extends over all a large momentum range electrons that are elastically scattered remain in the band.
+The effect of this can be seen readily in the measured spectra, the d-band intensity appears to increase as the thickness of the film increases.
+Electrons in the valence band that are elastically scattered are shifted to different momenta left and right of the band (Fig. 4) thus intensity is shifted out of the band.
+However, for the 3d-band which extends over all a large momentum range electrons that are elastically scattered remain in the band.
 The effect is essentially a convolution of the d-band momentum profile by the elastic cross section.
-As the film thickness increases the degree of elastic scattering increases smearing out the valence band while leaving the dband intensity the same.
-This was demonstrated by taking the energy plots in the d-band region integrated over small momentum intervals and fitting a linear background and a gaussian peak, the area under the gaussian is then plotted as a function of momentum Fig. (9).
-The differences due to the different film thicknesses can be clearly seen when compared with the calculations of the atomic Ge 3d level Fig. (9).
-The thinnest film showing a typical d electron momentum profile while the 350 Å film has a greater intensity (relative to the valence band) and does not have the broad minimum at zero momentum evident in the calculation and the 30 Å film.
-The peak at zero momentum in the 350 Å film is due to additional intensity of the bottom of the valence band shifted by the Ge plasmon energy, which energy coincides with that of the Ge 3d-level.
+As the film thickness increases the degree of elastic scattering increases smearing out